Categories

 1. What is the purpose of a chemical injection pump in water treatment systems?

 Chemical injection pumps are used to accurately dose chemicals—such as chlorine, acids, or anti-scalants—into water systems for treatment, disinfection, pH control, or corrosion prevention.
-Their precision ensures consistent water quality, compliance with regulations, and safe operation in both residential and industrial settings.
+Their precision ensures consistent water quality, regulatory compliance, and safe operation in both residential and industrial water treatment applications.

 2. How do I determine the right size chemical injection pump for my application?